ComputerAidedLL/click-and-collect/README.md

 ```

 ## Test Coq
-To check that coq files returned by API actually compile, we have some examples of proof as json object in `test/coq_test_data`.
+To check that Coq files returned by API actually compile, we have some examples of proof as json object in `test/proof_test_data`.
+Some additional Coq files can be checked to compile in `test/coq_test_data`.

 To execute tests (you need to have `make test.byte` running):
 ```